[4 Steps] Django Social Login with Facebook

 $ ./Scripts/Activate

-Your virtual environment up and running.
+Your virtual environment is up and running.

 • Install Django in your virtual environment.